 Framework design should be similar to a Kennedy Class II design, with extension into the vestibular areas of the resection.
 This area would be considered nonfunctional and should not be required to support mastication.
-It must be remembered that extension into the defect area can place significant stress on the remaining abutment teeth; therefore occlusal rests should be placed near the defect, and an attempt should be made to gain tripod support from remaining teeth and tissue where possible.
+It must be remembered that extension into the defect area can place significant stress on the remaining abutment teeth; therefore, occlusal rests should be placed near the defect, and an attempt should be made to gain tripod support from remaining teeth and tissue where possible.

-An example of a framework design for a type II mandibular resection with missing molars on the nonsurgical side is illustrated in Figure 24-21.
+An example of a framework design for a type II mandibular resection with missing molars on the nonsurgical side is illustrated in Figure 25-21.
 The choice of major connector depends on the height of the floor of the mouth as it relates to the position of the attached gingival margins during function.
 An extension base with artificial teeth can be used on the surgical side if space is available.
-The extent of this base is determined by a functional impression, and determina-
+The extent of this base is determined by a functional impression, and determination should be cautious of the potential for bone exposure at the superior margin of the resection.